Learning to Purification for Unsupervised Person Re-identification: Conclusion

 \section{Conclusion}

-In the paper we propose the multi-scale knowledge distillation method for unsupervised person ReID.
-Specifically, our approach utilizes multi-scale features as independent cluster memory dictionaries to promote the model to explore more discriminative cues.
-Meanwhile, the teacher guided learning module is proposed to relieve the effect of the noise introduced in the clustering process.
-Extensive experiments on three challenging person ReID datasets demonstrate the superiority of our method.
+In the paper we propose the purification method for unsupervised person ReID.
+Two novel purification modules are devised.
+Specifically, the feature purification module takes into account the features from two local views to enrich the feature representation to purify the inherent feature bias of the global feature involved.
+The label noise purification module helps purify the label noise by taking advantage of the knowledge of teacher model in an offline scheme.
+Extensive experiments on three challenging person ReID datasets demonstrate the superiority of our method over state-of-the-art methods.